-• The school acceptable use agreements for staff, learners, parents and carers will give consideration to the use of mobile technologies.
+- The school acceptable use agreements for staff, learners, parents and carers will give consideration to the use of mobile technologies. - The school allows:

-School devices Personal devices School owned for individual use School owned for multiple users Student owned Staff owned Allowed in school Yes Yes Yes - For educational purposes only Yes Full network access Yes Yes No Yes
+School devices Personal devices

+School owned School owned

+for individual for multiple Student owned Staff owned

-• The school allows:
+use users

+Allowed in school Yes Yes No - Mobile devices are not permitted to be used.
+Gate to gate policy in place.
+Exception for 6 th formers in common Yes

+room and study

+areas

+Full network access Yes Yes Student BYOD Yes - Staff BYOD